User Management Commands¶

 docker compose exec photoprism photoprism users add -p mysecret -n "Bob" bob

-Additional account roles like user, viewer, and guest are currently only available with a membership to support development and maintenance.
+Some user account roles such as User and Viewer are currently only available with a membership to support development and maintenance.

 Viewing Account Details¶

-To see all account properties of a particular user, use the show
+To view the account properties of a specific user, use the show

 subcommand: